michelle-miller/michelle-miller.github.io/developer-help.md

 # Developer help

-IBM watsonx.ai provides REST API reference documentation that describes the endpoints and supported methods and parameters for working with service features.
-However, reference documentation that follows the OpenAPI specification doesn't always allow room for deeper explanation.
+IBM watsonx.ai provides REST API reference documentation that conforms to the OpenAPI specification, which doesn't allow for comparisons or deeper explanations.

-I added some guidance to the product help that augments the API reference information.
+I added guidance to the product help that augments the API reference information.
 Here are a few of the topics I added which have graphics that help to explain how the methods work:

 - [Time series forecasting](https://michelle-miller.github.io/samples/wx-time-series-api-sample.pdf){:target="_blank"}